cpescato/wikipedia/index.md

 <img src="images/duration3.png" width="600" height="300">

 We can clearly see 2 clusters.
-ELections that lasted close to 250 hours are more likely to have a positive outcome.
+Elections that lasted close to 250 hours are more likely to have a positive outcome.
 On top of that, elections that only lasted a very brief amount of time, meaning less than 50 hours, are way more likely to end with a negative outcome.
 This repartition seems coherent with the fact that shorter elections are rather unsuccessful.
 This can also be explained by the fact that Wikipedia bureaucrats tend to close elections that accumulate almost only negative votes from the beginning early, resulting in short, failed elections.
 Let's however note that the first mentionned cluster is actually composed of both successful as well as failed elections.
 Managing to extend your election duration will thus not necessarily lead you to success.

 Keep in mind, the fraction of positive votes over the total number of votes is not always indicative of the election outcome.
 Bureaucrats have the power to make an election unsuccessful even if the fraction of positive votes exceeded 50%.
 You might be thinking : *Wikipedia ?
 What about democracy ?
 The voice of the people ?*
-Just to evaluate the frequency of this phenomenon, we are going to visualize it by grouping the elections by durations (in hours, up to second precision) and plot the fraction of elections with a positive outcome for each duration.
+We also want to group the elections by durations (in hours, up to second precision) and plot the fraction of elections with a positive outcome for each duration.

 <img src="images/duration4.png" width="550" height="300">